openrewrite/rewrite-docs/authoring-recipes/multiple-visitors.md

                 return variableDeclarations;
             }

-            // TODO: Return if the varDec is in a for loop control
+            // TODO: Return if the varDec is in a for-loop control

             // TODO: Return if the varDec is an instance or class variable